Professional Resume Writing Services Los Angeles (2x Certified)

 • Don’t go on and on.
 Don’t tell your whole life story.
 Get to the point quickly.

 • Don’t be too general.
-One of the biggest mistakes with your personal position is not being specific enough.
-The more specific you are, the more effective your personal positioning will be.
+One of the biggest mistakes with your position is not being specific enough.
+The more specific you are, the more effective your positioning will be.

 • Don’t be boring.
 You need to get the reader’s attention!
 Be interesting.